abinmon/Fox-and-Rabbit/README.md

 From your terminal, run:

 git clone https://github.com/abinmon/Fox-and-Rabbit.git
-This will create a folder called Rabbits-and-Foxes.
+This will create a folder called Fox-and-Rabbit.

 Eclipse